jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
 By finding consistent patterns.
-If all five continents have oral tradition of faeries and pixie dust that survive up to modern times, then there's some reality to it.
+If all five continents have oral tradition of faeries and pixie dust that survive up to modern times as to be testable, then there's some reality to it.
 But we find that there are none, so we cross it out as untrue.

 Truth is the equality of perceptions.
 We're after true patterns that lead to the single truth, as the cause behind an issue or problem.
 This single truth represents the totality of perception.